-- 1.1 This manual provides information to help you install, operate and maintain the Models 5500 ST, 11000 ST and 16500 ST Compressor Dehydrators.
-Each is a caster-mounted, stand-alone unit designed for easy pull-forward maintenance or quick exchange with another from a central maintenance site. - 1.2 The overall design of the three models is the same.
+1.1 This manual provides information to help you install, operate and maintain the Models 22000ST and 33000ST Compressor Dehydrators.

+1.2 The overall design of the two models is the same.
 The difference between them is the size of their heatless dryer, the horse power and electrical characteristic of their compressors and their dry air output capacity.
-The Model 5500 ST and 11000 ST operates on single phase electrical service and has an output dry air capacity of 5500 SCFD and 11000 SCFD respectively.
-The Model 16500 ST operates on 3 phase electric service and has an output dry air capacity of 16500 SCFD.
-All dehydrators supply an outlet air dew point of -40°F. (-40°C.) or lower. - 1.3 These models contain several advances in air dryer design which will be of help to you in operating and in maintaining them.
-We recommend that you review the manual before installation, even if you are experienced with other designs. - 1.4 Particular attention should be given to the start up procedure.
+The Model 22000ST operates on single phase electrical service and has an output dry air capacity of 22,000 SCFD.
+The Model 33000ST operates on 3 phase electric service and has an output dry air capacity of 33,000 SCFD.
+All dehydrators supply an outlet air dew point of -40°F (-40 °C) or lower.

+1.3 These models contain several advances in air dryer design which will be of help to you in operating and in maintaining them.
+We recommend that you review the manual before installation, even if you are experienced with other designs.

+1.4 Particular attention should be given to the start up procedure.
 There is a 5 second time delay between power on and actual start up.
 Section 2 will introduce you to the major improvements of the design.
-For those familiar with the other SPX Dielectric C.O. dehydrators, Section 2 will refresh your memory about some helpful characteristics carried forward to the present models. - 1.5 All the models have a high-capacity water-sealed compressor and self-regenerating heatless drying module that operate well in harsh environments.
+For those familiar with the Dielectric C.O. dehydrators, Section 2 will refresh your memory about some helpful characteristics carried forward to the present models.

+1.5 Both models have two high-capacity watersealed compressors and a self-regenerating DRY-PAK heatless drying module that operate well in harsh environments.
 However, providing a more moderate environment will improve performance, service life and will reduce maintenance requirements to a minimum.
-When maintenance is required, time on site is markedly reduced by total access through a large side panel held by two latches and by modularity in design throughout.